-Turtle Candies are a chocolate shop classic that is surprisingly easy to make at home.
+Turtle Candies are a chocolate shop classic that are surprisingly easy to make at home.
 You just need three ingredients to recreate the familiar pecan, caramel, and chocolate treats.
 There are a lot of different ways to make them—some folks form them into patties, while others like to make a more literal turtle shape.
 You can even use them for other desserts.
 Ultimately, the way you make them is up to you.
 The important part and the thing that makes them a turtle is the combination of chocolate, pecans, and caramel.

 Prepare a cookie sheet by covering it with aluminum foil or parchment, and spraying the foil or parchment with nonstick cooking spray.